-IMPORTANT: DO NOT INCREASE the amount of pepper, onion or celery from what is stated in the recipe.
+IMPORTANT: Acidity levels are critical to a safe product.
+DO NOT INCREASE the amount of pepper, onion or celery from what is stated in the recipe.
 DO NOT USE tomatoes that are soft, overripe, decayed, or tomatoes harvested from dead or frost-killed vines.

 Minnesota Tomato Mixture

 For food safety and to prevent botulism poisoning, measure carefully.

 - 12 cups tomatoes, peeled and quartered

 - 1 cup chopped celery